pbalduino/menios/README.md

 [X] Implement a malloc to provide virtual memory to the process

+[X] Add ANSI and scrolling to the console

+[X] Complete the vsprintk function with all format specifiers

 [ ] Fix the PF and GPF handlers to show the right data

-[ ] fix kmalloc to get memory from the virtual memory
+[ ] Fix kmalloc to get memory from the virtual memory

-[ ] fix virtual_to_physical calculation
+[ ] Fix virtual_to_physical calculation

+[ ] Align kernel thread sleep state with scheduler enums

+[ ] Propagate kernel thread termination status for joins

-[ ] add ANSI and scrolling to the console
+[ ] Calibrate TSC timekeeping and initialise boot time

 Reference
   - Intel® 64 and IA-32 Architectures Software Developer’s Manual Combined Volumes: 1, 2A, 2B, 2C, 2D, 3A, 3B, 3C, 3D, and 4: https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html